Albert Whisker has a minion!

 It is a cold and stormy evening when he finally manages to track down Spencer.
 Doctor Oswell E. Spencer was one of the founders of the Umbrella Corporation, a pharmaceutical company used as a front to manufacture bio organic weapons.
 He was also Wesker's personal mentor.
 Spencer had a certain affinity for mansions and had this mansion in Europe made as an exact replica of his estate in the Arklay Mountains, the lunatic.
 Through information obtained from Richard Irving, Albert was able to find Spencer's location.
 Upon arriving, he brutally murders the old man's guards.
-Spencer is in his study.
+He finds Spencer in the mansion’s large library.
 The man is old and frail; Spencer is permanently confined in his wheelchair, wires attached to his wrists and head monitor his vitals.
-Far from shocked at Albert's presence standing in the doorway, the old man 's eyes light up with delight.
+Far from shocked at Albert's presence looming in the doorway, the old man's eyes light up with delight.

-A barely audible laugh that turns into a raspy cough escapes the old man's lips before he speaks.
+A barely audible laugh that turns into a raspy cough escapes Spencer's lips before he speaks.
 "You're back...."

 The grin only grows wider.
 "Of course."

 Spencer begins to unfold his true goal to Wesker - the evolution of mankind.
-The development of bio organic weapons was being used to force the evolution of mankind.
+The development of bio organic weapons was being used to force evolution.
 In order to achieve his dream, three things were necessary: The Progenitor virus, the Umbrella Corporation, and the Wesker Children Project.
 The Progenitor virus was a key component.
-Without it, his dreams for evolution would be no more than a conceptual idea.
+Without it, his dreams for evolution would not be possible.
 The virus would make his new subjects of evolution faster, smarter, stronger, and better than the rest.
-Using the Umbrella Corporation to manufacture bio weapons was the perfect method of conducting the research he needed on the Progenitor virus.
-Any profits that were gained through Umbrella's research were merely an added bonus.
+Utilizing Umbrella’s state of the art research facilities and exemplary medical scientists to manufacture bio weapons was the perfect method of conducting the experiments he needed develop the Progenitor virus.
+Any profit that was gained through Umbrella's research was merely an added bonus.
 All that remained was Wesker himself.

 Lightning flashes overhead as the storm outside grows in intensity.
 Wesker paces around Spencer's wheelchair as the decrepit man continues to unveil the truth.